 Charlie opened closed her mouth and opened it again.
 “How did you get it?”

 “I should think I went to Paris.
-It’s very difficult to find macarons here in the United States of America.”
+Macarons here in the United States of America are different.”
 Her eyes were bright and happy.
 “You make yours with coconut and it’s really not the same thing at all.”

 “Just now, of course.”